Uniform Asymptotic Inference and the Bootstrap After Model Selection: Introduction

 (The above inequalities, as in $W_n \leq x$ and $W \leq x$, are meant to be interpreted componentwise; we are also implicitly assuming that the limiting distribution $G$ is continuous, otherwise the above inner supremum should be restricted to continuity points $x$ of $G$.)
 This is much stronger than the notion of {\it pointwise} convergence in distribution, which only requires that

 for a particular sequence of distributions $F_n$, $n=1,2,3,\ldots$.

-A recent article by \citet{kasy2014} emphasizes the importance of uniformity in asymptotic approximations.
-These authors point out that a uniform version of the continuous mapping theorem follows directly from a standard proof of the continuous mapping theorem (see Theorem 2.3 in \citet{vdv1998}).
+A recent article by \citet{kasy2015uniformity} emphasizes the importance of uniformity in asymptotic approximations.
+This authors points out that a uniform version of the continuous mapping theorem follows directly from a standard proof of the continuous mapping theorem (e.g., see Theorem 2.3 in \citet{vandervaart1998asymptotic}).